 Student vaccine protocol

-Starting fall 2021, the Maine Community College System is requiring all students attending classes in person to be vaccinated against COVID-19.
+The Maine Community College System requires all students attending classes in person to be vaccinated against COVID-19.
+Students are strongly encouraged to get booster shots, but they are not required.

 Getting vaccinated is the best way to reduce transmission of COVID-19 and reduce the likelihood of outbreaks on our campuses.

-This protocol will be in effect for the duration of the 2021-22 academic year.
-Here are details on the student vaccine protocol:
+This student vaccine protocol will be in effect until June 30, 2023.
+Here are details on the student protocol:

 Who is required to get a vaccine?